JohnnyChen765/project_nlp/exo1/read_me.txt

 For the similarity, we just take the scalar product between the two words normalized by their norms (similar to a cosine).
 If one of the words is not in the models vocabulary, we return 0.
 Our code also includes the test functions we used to test some functions.

+We have marked down all the losses we got from our experiments in 2 files:
+- Losses, which is just a text file, without really structured data
+- losses.json, which is the same, but structured, used for plotting.
+They are both manually edited files, so they won't be overwritten.

 Reference:
 https://towardsdatascience.com/an-implementation-guide-to-word2vec-using-numpy-and-google-sheets-13445eebd281
 https://aegis4048.github.io/optimize_computational_efficiency_of_skip-gram_with_negative_sampling